ansys/pystk/doc/source/api/ansys/stk/core/graphics/IBlurFilter.rst

 IBlurFilter
 ===========

-.. py:class:: IBlurFilter
+.. py:class:: ansys.stk.core.graphics.IBlurFilter

    object

    Apply a convolution filter to blur or smooth the source raster.
 Can be used to reduce noise in the raster.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IBlurFilter

 Overview
 --------